California Pro Se Filing · Attorney-Prepared

 I prepare a court-ready filing kit so you can file your own California lawsuit.

 A California-licensed attorney drafts the complaint on CRC 28-line pleading paper, prepares your civil case cover sheet and summons, and gives you GreenFiling and One Legal e-filing instructions.
 You file.
 You appear.
 You stay pro se.
-I never appear of record. $1,250 fixed fee with 30 minutes of post-filing strategy review included.
+I never appear of record. $1,250 fixed fee with a $240 written attorney consultation for post-filing strategy review included.

 $1,250 Fixed-fee package